 Baby Kale and Butternut Squash Salad

-This baby kale and butternut squash salad is a must-make recipe for your Thanksgiving menu, Christmas dinner, or fall and winter dinner parties.
-It’s full of texture and flavor with bacon, caramelized onions, toasted almonds, and dried cranberries.
+This baby kale and butternut squash salad is perfect for fall dinner parties and holiday meals.
+It’s full of texture and a balance of savory and sweet flavors with bacon, caramelized onions, toasted almonds, dried cranberries, and homemade vinaigrette.

-- This appetizer salad screams fall!
-It adds freshness to the meal and compliments a roasted or slow cooker turkey breast and traditional sides.
+It adds freshness to dinner party menus, and compliments a roasted or slow cooker turkey breast and traditional sides.

 Ingredient Notes

-This is one of the few salads that doesn’t have cheese, however if you added in some goat cheese, it would be excellent!
-Alternatively, if you want to make it vegan, you can omit the bacon and butter, and use olive oil or avocado oil in their place.
+This is one of the few salads that doesn’t have cheese, and if you want to make it vegan, you can omit the bacon (or serve it on the side), and use olive oil or avocado oil in place of butter.

 - Butternut squash.
 Use one small squash, peeled and diced.
-You can also find this in bags, already peeled and cubed.
-In the grocery store it should be in the produce section with other bagged salads or cut vegetables.
+You can also find this pre-cut and peeled in the produce section with other bagged salads or cut vegetables.

 - Dried Cranberries.
-You could substitute dried cherries or pomegranate arils, too.
+You could substitute with dried cherries or fresh pomegranate arils, too.

 There are three steps to making this salad.
 See full instructions in the recipe card below.